AurelienBesnier/spice/doc/guide.rst

     743.193 1670.0 2105.0
     0.1

-Create a captor file (captors_expe1.csv) with only one captor
+Create a sensor file (captors_expe1.csv) with only one sensor

 .. code-block:: bash